-This topic contains 0 replies, has 1 voice, and was last updated by Anna 6 months, 1 week ago.
+- This topic has 0 replies, 1 voice, and was last updated 1 year, 5 months ago by Anna.

 I found out about misophonia not too long ago.
 Honestly I think this is an issue that both my sister and mom struggle with as well but I don’t know how to bring it up to my family.
 Growing up, I remember my mom would yell at us for eating crunchy food too close to her and would throw looks at my dad during dinner.
 My older sister started similar behavior when she was about 12.
 She would glare at me during dinner and beg me to chew with my mouth closed or chew more quietly despite my insistence that I was chewing quietly.
 At that time, these sounds didn’t affect me at all.
 However, in my research I’ve found that misophonia often doesn’t develop until later.